Udaipur

-The city is located in the southernmost part of Rajasthan, near the Gujarat border.
-To its west is the Aravali Range, which separates it from the Thar Desert.
-It is placed close to the median point between two major Indian metro cities, around 660 km from Delhi and 800 km from Mumbai.
+The city is located in the southernmost part of Rajasthan near the Gujarat border.
+To its west is the Aravalli Range, which separates it from the Thar Desert.
+It is placed close to the median point between two major Indian metro cities, around 660km from Delhi and 800km from Mumbai.
 Besides, connectivity with Gujarat ports gives Udaipur a strategic geographical advantage.
 Udaipur is well connected with nearby cities and states by means of road, rail and air transportation facilities.
 The city is served by the Maharana Pratap Airport.
-Common languages spoken include Hindi, English and Rajasthani (Mewari).
+Common languages spoken include Mewari, Rajasthani, Hindi and English.